charlesgarrett/feedly-get/README.md

 ####Usage Examples
 The convienence methods provide simple way to access the above mentioned entities, accepting input arguments and a callback function to handle the returned JSON object.
 Here are a couple examples.
 See the jasmine junit test for more usage samples.

-  var streamId = "feed/http://www.engadget.com/rss.xml";   //feedly-get will urlEncode this value
+  var streamId = "feed/http-colon-wack-wack-someaddress.xml";         //feedly-get will urlEncode this value

-	var contents = null;
+  var contents, userInfo;

   feedly.getStreamContents(streamId, function(returnedInfo) { contents = returnedInfo});

-  var userInfo = null;
   feedly.getUserProfile(function(returnedInfo) { userInfo = returnedInfo});

 =====
 #### NOTE
-Because Feedly's authentication framework is completely outsourced to the OAuth implementation's of other apps - currently Twitter, Google, and WordPress.
-You'll need to use a web browser to manually log into Feedly, then copy the auth code (from the redirect URI) and ###include it in the instantiation of your feedly-get object.
+Because Feedly's authentication framework is completely outsourced to the OAuth implementation of other apps, currently Twitter, Google, and WordPress, you'll need to use a web browser to manually log into Feedly then copy the auth code (from the redirect URI) and include it in the instantiation of your feedly-get object.

 For example,